Indigenous groups paying the price for Russia's massive Arctic fuel spill | CBC News

 Russia will chair the Arctic Council again next year and Putin has publicly stressed environmentally sustainable Arctic development as a key part of its mandate, he said.

 The spill has domestic consequences as well.
 Putin has suggested the economic opportunity posed by a warming Arctic means climate change is "maybe bad for the world but not so bad for Russia," Henry said.
-The spill — originally blamed on melting permafrost — has undermined that message.
+The spill — originally blamed on thawing permafrost — has undermined that message.

 It has also thrown into relief Putin's complex relationship with oligarchs like Potanin.
 Henry said many already complain that Potanin's "special relationship" with the Kremlin has allowed Norilsk Nickel to escape close environmental scrutiny, even as it makes public commitments to sustainability.